gateio/gateapi-go/docs/SpotApi.md

 Retrieve market trades

 You can use `from` and `to` to query by time range, or use `last_id` by scrolling page.
-The default behavior is by time range.
+The default behavior is by time range, The query range is the last 30 days.
 Scrolling query using `last_id` is not recommended any more.
 If `last_id` is specified, time range query parameters will be ignored.

 ### Required Parameters